jonlabelle/replace-tokens-action/README.md

 # Replace tokens action

 > A GitHub action to replace tokens in a file.
+Similar to envsubst.

 ## Token format